ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-deen-mops-network-overlay-impacts.md

 The various impacts are list later in this document but there are a few classes of issues that have been observed:

-* (1) Routing changes which cause bypassing edge CDN caches on access networks to be bypassed
+* (1) Routing changes which cause bypassing edge CDN caches instead choosing less optimal caches
 * (2) Routing changes which add network latency compared to edge CDN caches or access network peering connections
 * (3) Forced encrypted of unencrypted HTTP2 connections to HTTP2+TLS connections
 * (4) DNS Resolver choice changes resulting in less optimal CDN cache selection or bypassing of CDN load balancing direction